keatec/spark-rabbit/README.md

 This repository provides a Client Libary to access the Server using an existing Rabbit instance

+Additional Ìnformations

+* Usermanagment is reduced to one user (named '```admin```').
+The user is created (if needed)
+* On startup all devices with a .pub.pem file  in ```./data/deviceKeys``` directory will be claimed or prepared to this user

+Note: The System is able to start with plain Database (empty DB directory) and will create users and devices automatically.
+(Please note: DeviceKeys and ServerKey are needed on the specific locations)

+Note: Starting with an empty database directory is sometimes needed, if the server crashes by accessing the Database (cause of changed database layer)

 ## Installation

 At first use the Server using Docker.
 A Rabbitinstance needs to running on docker